thuzarwin/open-data-sprints/docs/project-training.rst

 We'll know this project has been successfully completed when:

-- Training Materials are up to date
+- Training Materials are up-to-date
-- New user can easily access and upload data into Data Portal, and find training resources for additional information
+- New users can easily access and upload data into the Data Portal, and find training resources for additional information
 - [Fruitcake carrot cake cake chocolate cake.]